uvaai/ml2/10 Module 1/10 Logistic Regression/content.md

 ![embed](https://www.youtube.com/embed/hh6gE0LxfO8)

-## Classification
+## Classification: Logistic Regression

 The topic this week is Logistic Regression, which is a regression model that is used for classification problems.
+This model will also be the basic building block for Neural networks next module.

 ### Motivation